SouthGreenPlatform/trainings/_pages/linux/galaxyPractice.md

 <a name="practice-2"></a>
 ### Practice 2 : My first analyses in Galaxy
-Practice2 will be performed with the TOGGLe workflow management system.
-* Is there any new gene (not defined in GFF annotation) that shows significant differential expression?

 -----------------------

 <a name="practice-3"></a>
 ### Practice 3 : My first workflow in Galaxy
-Practice3 will be performed with Integrated Genome Viewer (IGV).
-* Load reference genome, GFF annotation file and two BAM files corresponding to 0dpi and 2dpi
-* Focus on a gene that has been shown to be differentially expressed and observe the difference of accumation of reads

 -----------------------

 <a name="practice-4"></a>
 ### Practice 4 : How to share my work
-Practice4 will be performed using an external website (Degust/MeV/MicroScope).
-* Upload count file into [Degust](http://degust.erc.monash.edu/)
-* Observe the different plots available
-* How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
-Observe the plots.

 -----------------------

 <a name="practice-4"></a>
 ### Practice 5 : Concrete application: from reads to SNPs
-Practice4 will be performed using an external website (Degust/MeV/MicroScope).
-* Upload count file into [Degust](http://degust.erc.monash.edu/)
-* Observe the different plots available
-* How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
-Observe the plots.

 -----------------------